-For design purpose, a water service is described as a connection from the watermain to the proper line.
+For design purpose, a water service is described as a connection from the watermain to the property line.
 The property owner's responsibility is from the property line to the facility.
-Water service connections up to 50 mm (2inches) are generally used for residential and business applications.
-Water service connections 75 mm (3 inches) and larger are considered for commercial and industrial purposes.
+Water service connections up to 50 mm (2 in) are generally used for residential and business applications.
+Water service connections 75 mm (3 in) and larger are considered for commercial and industrial purposes.